hongyi-zhao/multiboot/README.md

 # multiboot

-1. Use the first partition's formatted with fat32 filesystem to populate the EFI folder extracted from the [refind](https://sourceforge.net/projects/refind/files/)'s CD-R image.
-The most recently worked version is [0.11.5](https://sourceforge.net/projects/refind/files/0.11.5/refind-cd-0.11.5.zip/download) based on my tests with the methods described here.
-See doc/README for more info.
+1. Do the settings according the notes here: doc/README.

-2. Use the second partition formatted with ext4 to populate this repo locally.
+2. Use the first partition formatted with ext4 to populate this repo locally.

 ```